shahriarhasib/AvayaHosts-to-ZabbixHosts/README.md

 ### 5.1 Understanding File Paths on Windows

 A **file path** is the full location of a file on your computer.
-For example, if you save a file called `InceptaExt.csv` to your Desktop, its path would be:
+For example, if you save a file called `AvayaExtensionList.csv` to your Desktop, its path would be:

 ```
-C:\Users\YourName\Desktop\InceptaExt.csv
+C:\Users\YourName\Desktop\AvayaExtensionList.csv
 ```

 Replace `YourName` with your actual Windows username.